francesco-losciale/haskell-state-monad/Monad.md

 Note: `f >=> g = (a -> m c)` where `a` is the input of `f` and `m c` is the output of of `g`.

-Again, since the `.` operator is used to compose functions with the type of the output of `f` that matches the type of the input of `g`, ... the `(>=>)` operator is used to match an "embellished" output (for example, with logging side effects) to the input of another function.
+Again, where the `.` operator is used to compose functions with the type of the output of `f` that matches the type of the input of `g`, ... the `(>=>)` operator is used to match an "embellished" output (for example, with logging side effects) to the input of a different type for another function.

 ## Solution